MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Real-time telemetry ingestion

 The connectors described in Scope need the following permission to request the real-time telemetry ingestion service.
-You must complete the admin consent or create an AAD application with the permission based on the selected architecture.
+You must complete the admin consent or create an Azure Active Directory (AAD) application with the permission based on the selected architecture.

 |Header  |Header  |
 |---------|---------|